Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 In fact, you can watch Philo TV on as many as three devices at once.
 This is higher than other streaming platforms, making Philo TV an attractive choice, especially for the price.

-Philo TV offers live content.
-Philo TV offers on-demand content.
-Philo TV even offers a free cloud-based DVR, like many pricier streaming services.
+Philo TV offers live content as well as on-demand content.
+The Philo TV service even offers a free cloud-based DVR, like many pricier streaming services.
 In fact, about the only thing Philo TV doesn’t offer is sports.

 There’s no limit to how much you can record on the Philo TV DVR.
 Even better, the Philo TV DVR lets you rewind and fast forward live TV.
 There are very few streaming services that offer this.